toolleeo/cli-apps/README.md

 * [topalias](https://github.com/meteoritt/topalias) - Linux alias generator from bash/zsh command history with statistics, written on Python.
 * [Wat](https://github.com/dthree/wat) - Instant, central, community-built docs.

+## <a name="vm"></a>Containerization and virtualization

+Tools to manage virtual machines and/or containers and related utilities.

+* [bocker](https://github.com/p8952/bocker) - Docker implemented in around 100 lines of bash.
+* [ContainerSSH](https://github.com/ContainerSSH/ContainerSSH) - An SSH Server that Launches Containers in Kubernetes and Docker on demand.
+* [ctop](https://github.com/bcicen/ctop) - Top-like interface for container metrics.
+* [decompose](https://github.com/s0rg/decompose) - Reverse-engineering tool for docker environments.
+* [distrobox](https://github.com/89luca89/distrobox) - Use any Linux distribution inside your terminal as docker or podman containers.
+* [dive](https://github.com/wagoodman/dive) - A tool for exploring each layer in a docker image.
+* [docker](https://docs.docker.com/) - Self-sufficient runtime for containers.
+* [docker-shell](https://github.com/Trendyol/docker-shell) - A simple interactive prompt for Docker.
+* [Dockly](https://github.com/lirantal/dockly) - Immersive terminal interface for managing docker containers, services and images.
+* [dry](https://github.com/moncho/dry) - A Docker manager for the terminal.
+* [Incus](https://linuxcontainers.org/lxc) - A manager/hypervisor for containers (via LXC) and virtual-machines (via QEMU).
+* [lazydocker](https://github.com/jesseduffield/lazydocker) - The lazier way to manage everything docker.
+A simple terminal UI for both docker and docker-compose, written in Go with the gocui library.
+* [lxc](https://linuxcontainers.org/lxc) - A userspace interface for the Linux kernel containment features.
+* [nemu](https://github.com/nemuTUI/nemu) - Ncurses UI for QEMU.
+* [podman](https://podman.io/) - Podman is a daemonless, open source, Linux native tool designed to make it easy to find, run, build, share and deploy applications using OCI Containers and Container Images.
+* [QEMU](https://qemu.org) - A generic machine & userspace emulator and virtualizer.
+* [quickemu](https://github.com/quickemu-project/quickemu) - Quickly create and run optimised Windows, macOS and Linux desktop virtual machines.
+* [toolbox](https://containertoolbx.org) - Use conteinerized environments where development tools and libraries can be easily installed and used.
+* [virsh](https://libvirt.org/index.html) - An interactive shell, and batch scriptable tool for performing management tasks on all libvirt managed domains, networks and storage.
+A part of the libvirt core distribution.
+* [Waydroid](https://waydro.id) - A container-based approach to boot a full Android system on a regular Linux distribution.

 ## <a name="conversion"></a>Conversion

 File format converters.